CharukaK/probe/docs/language-spec.md

 `{{identifier}}` may appear anywhere in a request-target, header field-value, or message body.
 Dots in an `identifier` carry meaning in exactly one place: the `alias.name` form produced by an aliased `@use ... as alias` (§7.3).
-Everywhere else — including a bare identifier that happens to contain a dot because you named it that way — dots are just part of the name; there's no general dotted-path lookup into a variable's value (that's what `body.x.y` `assert-target` dot notation, §7.1, is for, and it's a separate grammar).
+Everywhere else, including a bare identifier that happens to contain a dot because you named it that way, dots are just part of the name; there's no general dotted-path lookup into a variable's value (that's what `body.x.y` `assert-target` dot notation, §7.1, is for, and it's a separate grammar).

-`{{function-call()}}` computes a value at execution time instead of looking one up; arguments may themselves be `identifier`s (resolved per the order below before the function runs), not nested function calls — v1 keeps function calls non-composable to avoid needing a general expression grammar.
+`{{function-call()}}` computes a value at execution time instead of looking one up; arguments may themselves be `identifier`s (resolved per the order below before the function runs), not nested function calls. v1 keeps function calls non-composable to avoid needing a general expression grammar.
 Built-in v1 functions: